 Supplements are a minefield.
 Do not start the treatment unless contraindicated supplements are at the same time avoided.

 What not to supplement is as important as what to supplement.
-Supplementing with L-methionine or S-adenosyl-l-methionine is avoided.
+Supplementing with L-methionine or S-adenosyl-l-methionine are avoided.
 Supplementing with N-acetyl-l-cysteine, L-cysteine, cystine, r-lipoic acid and/or alpha lipoic acid supplements is avoided.
 N-acetyl-l-cysteine and alpha lipoic acid increase L-cysteine levels by decreasing cystine levels which is not of assistance.
 Supplementing with iron sulfate is avoided.
 Iron carbonyl will reside in the gut longer whereby aconitase 1 in the gut can be better regulated by iron carbonyl compared to iron sulfate.
 Iron carbonyl is also safer that iron sulfate.
 Pantetheine is not supplemented as pantetheine could decrease cystine levels.
 Sodium selenite, sodium selenate and any form of L-selenomethionine are not supplemented.
 Minerals bound to succinate should be avoided.
 Folic acid and vitamin B12 are not supplemented in much more than RDA amounts.
 To produce L-cysteine via homocysteine there must be homocysteine.
 Increasing re-methylation of homocysteine to L-methionine by taking more that RDA amounts of folic is counterproductive.
 Huge doses of B12 are not helpful.
-Supplemental niacin and supplemental riboflavin are avoided .
+Supplementing with more than RDA amounts of niacin, niacinamide, riboflavin and/or vitamin B6 are avoided.
 B-50 formulations are avoided.
-Whey protein is not supplemented.
 Supplementation with iron sulfate and ferrous bisglycinate are avoided.
+No minerals bound to glycine should should supplemented.
 All minerals bound to citrate must be avoided unless amounts are minuscule.
+Calcium citrate is avoided.
 All minerals bound to succinate must be avoided unless amounts are minuscule.
-Iron, molybdenum, zinc and selenium bound to glycine should not be taken.
-L-carnitine is avoided as L-carnitine could increase beta-oxidation.
-Calcium pyruvate is avoided due to the calcium.
-Vitamin C supplements and all citric acid based drinks are avoided.
+L-carnitine from L-carnitine fumarate and carnitine tartrate are avoided as fumarate could decrease activity of enzymes involved in demethylation of DNA and histones while tartrate could increase iron absorption.
+Any supplement with more than miniscule amounts of Krebs cycle intermediates should be avoided.
+Vitamin C supplements above RDA amounts are avoided.
+All citric acid based drinks are avoided.
 Carotenoid supplements, like beta-carotene and lycopene are avoided.
 Vitamin E is avoided.
 Apparently there are various needed oxidant reactions that vitamin E can adversely affect.
 Free antioxidants are only healthy is amounts found in food.
-Soft drinks and tea are completely avoided.
-A couple of cups of coffee in the morning an hour before supplements are taken is the least worse way to drink coffee though not advisable.
-Water is the only safe drink.
-In terms of polyphenol drinks constant drinking throughout the day, drinking while eating and drinking when taking supplements are the major things to avoid.
+Coffee, soft drinks, and tea tea including herbal teas are best completely avoided.
+A couple of cups of coffee in the morning an hour before supplements are taken is the least worse way to drink coffee though definitely not recommended.

 Treatment failure is predicted unless the recommendations as to what not to supplement with are adhered to.